graphieros/vue-data-ui/README.md

 </script>
 ```

-Since v.2.0.38, you can also use the "VueDataUi" universal component, just specifying which component you are using:
+Since v.2.0.38, you can also use the "VueDataUi" universal component, just specifying which component you are using.
+You can of course use the slots provided, if the target component has them.

 ```
 <script setup>